JestAK/SelfAssessment/Skills/Programming.md

   - conditions: 🖐️ used
   - loops: 🖐️ used
   - assignment: 🖐️ used
-  - regular expression: 👂 heard
+  - regular expression: 🖐️ used
   - interface: 👂 heard
   - contract
   - module: 🖐️ used